wp-plugins/grey-admin-color-schemes/readme.txt

 Tags: admin color scheme
 Requires at least: 3.8.0
 Tested up to: 3.8.0
-Stable tag: 1.5
+Stable tag: 1.5.1
 License: GPLv2

 Grey color schemes for WordPress 3.8's admin area.

 == Description ==

-**Due to a bug in previous versions (1.3 and below) of this plugin, you will need to deactivate, uninstall and then re-install to receive updates future updates.**
+**Due to a bug in previous versions (of this plugin, you will need to deactivate, uninstall and then re-install to receive future updates.**

 Grey color schemes for the admin area of WordPress 3.8.